SBU-CE/.github/README.md

   - [Add Course](#add-course)
     - [Course Codes](#course-codes)

 ## Add Course
-Each course repository's name should be in one of the below patterns
+Each course repository name should be matched with one of the following patterns:
-- {Course code}-{Course name} for theoretical courses. e.g.: CE001-C
+- {Course code}-{Course name} for theoretical courses. e.g.: CE000-C
-- {Course code}-{Course name}-Lab for practical courses. e.g.: CE001-C-Lab
+- {Course code}-{Course name}-Lab for practical courses. e.g.: CE000-C-Lab

+Each course repository description should contain the names of instructors.

+Each semester of the course should be added to a directory in the repository.

 ### Course Codes
 | Code  | Course Name                                     | عنوان درس                                 |
 | ----- |:------------------------------------------------| -----------------------------------------:|